storm-platform/is.equal/README.rst

 About
 =====

-Tool to check if a scientific experiment was reproduced
+Tool to check if a scientific experiment was reproduced correctly.

 Usage
 -----